bbauska/UofM-AdvStyling/readme.md

 basic interactive functionality is overkill.

 Think of Alpine as the means to optimize your server-side web frameworks.
-In fact, <a href="https://news.ycombinator.com/item?id=22291523">the author himself emphasizes</a> that Alpine yields a lot of its inspiration from frameworks like Laravel, Django, etc. Likewise, it&apos;s the perfect lightweight solution to add jQuery-style features to
+In fact, <a href="https://news.ycombinator.com/item?id=22291523" target="_blank">the author himself emphasizes</a> that Alpine yields a lot of its inspiration from frameworks like Laravel, Django, etc. Likewise, it&apos;s the perfect lightweight solution to add jQuery-style features to
-<a href="https://stackdiary.com/static-site-generators/ Jekyll">static site generators:</a> Hugo, etc.
+<a href="https://stackdiary.com/static-site-generators/ Jekyll" target="_blank">static site generators:</a> Hugo, etc.

 <a href="https://alpinejs.dev/" target="_blank">AlpineJS Website</a><br>
 <a href="https://github.com/alpinejs/alpine" target="_blank">AlpineJS GitHub</a>